PGY 1 Community-Based Residency program

-The PGY1 Pharmacy Residency Program at Aza Health provides a comprehensive training opportunity in an outpatient setting.
+The PGY 1 Community-Based Residency program at Aza Health provides a comprehensive training opportunity in an outpatient setting.

-Aza Health’s PGY1 Community Pharmacy Residency is accredited by ASHP-APHA.
+Aza Health’s PGY 1 Community-Based Residency program is accredited by ASHP-APHA.
 Additionally, Aza Health is accredited by the Accreditation Association of Ambulatory Health Care (AAAHC) and has Primary Care, Medical Home, and Dental Home certifications.

-Aza Health’s Community Pharmacy Residency is a 12-month program with three residents.
+Aza Health’s PGY 1 Community-Based Residency program is a 12-month program with multiple residents.
 During the year, residents will experience and train in the clinical care of patients in an outpatient setting.
 It serves as a valuable learning environment that will provide the resident with the opportunity to broaden their knowledge of asthma, diabetes, hypertension, heart failure, dyslipidemia and warfarin therapy, in addition to other disease states that are commonly encountered in primary care.
 Improved management of chronic disease states and appropriate medication therapy are expected to help improve the patient’s health status and reduce complications that lead to emergency room visits and hospital admissions.
 The residents have the opportunity to develop skills and techniques necessary to properly educate patients through patient interviews and obtaining medication histories.

 Resident Learning Activities